Alexdruso/ing-sw-2020-Riva-Sanvito-Truong/README.md

 Some configurations can be overridden by copying the `config` folder of this repository on your system and by setting the `CONFIG_BASE_PATH` environment variable to point to that folder.

 The configurations inside the folder will override **all** the default values.
+Remember to remove the `.example` extension from the file names.

 #### global.properties